 Service Oriented Architecture is mature enough to be implemented in production environments.
 Many international corporations have already done so as SOA has many advantages over the monolithic approach.

-In the world of fast growing startups you can not run behind.
-One way of ensuring your growth is implementing SOA as we have seen and heard from many sources.
 Awesome Industries is ready to adept.
 Over the next year we will start implementing this new approach with the tips and guidelines as set by the big companies that have completed their implementation.

 It will not be easy to change the foundation of a running system running over 10.000 customers but the cost of not implementing will definitely be higher.
 Slow and steady our system will adapt.